Chart Color Schemes

 Champion Lakes lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, the estimated population of Champion Lakes is around 2,166.
-This reflects an increase of 811 people since the 2021 Census, which reported a population of 1,355.
-The change is inferred from AreaSearch's estimation of 2,023 residents following examination of the latest ERP data release by the ABS (June 2024), along with an additional 373 validated new addresses since the Census date.
-This level of population equates to a density ratio of 391 persons per square kilometer.
-Champion Lakes' growth rate of 59.9% since the 2021 census exceeded both national (8.9%) and state averages, marking it as a significant growth leader in the region.
-Interstate migration contributed approximately 55.00000000000001% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Based on ABS population updates and AreaSearch validation, Champion Lakes statistical area (Lv2) had an estimated population of 1847 as of November 2025.
+This shows a growth of 492 people (36.3%) since the 2021 Census which reported 1355 residents.
+The increase is inferred from AreaSearch's estimated resident population of 1834 in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 333 persons per square kilometer, indicating significant space per person.
+Champion Lakes' growth exceeded national (9.7%) and state averages, marking it as a regional growth leader.
+Interstate migration contributed approximately 55% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

 Frequently Asked Questions - Population